-We've all been there: you need experience to get the job but need a job to get the experience.
-Maybe you are looking for an internship or you want to prep your CV for your future entry-level jobs.
-In any case, experience is a buzz word in the employment sphere.
+We've all been there: you need the experience to get the job but need a job to get the experience.
+Maybe you are looking for an internship or you want to prep your CV for your future entry-level job opportunities.
+In any case, experience is a buzzword in the employment sphere.
 Though you may not think you have any of that stuff they call experience, here's how to write a CV with no previous work experience:

 Work Experience: What is it?